JonasGrutter/High-Performance-Computing-for-Weather-and-Climate/README.md

 # High-Performance-Computing-for-Weather-and-Climate
-Repository containing the project for the course "High Performance Computing for Weather and Climate" I did  at ETHZ together with Paul Farron and Nora Zilibotti.
+Repository containing some code of the project I did together with Paul Farron and Nora Zilibotti for the course "High Performance Computing for Weather and Climate" at ETHZ.